Terry Maloney

 Email: lynley@popdhh.ca

 Lynley graduated from UBC’s Deaf Education program in 2005; one of his favourite memories from that time is receiving a grant to visit Gallaudet University (an eye-opening experience).
-He previously completed a Bachelor of Music and a Bachelor of Education from UBC as well.
+He also completed a Bachelor of Music and a Bachelor of Education from UBC.
 He is a passionate educator who believes in efficiency, efficacy and equal access for all students.
-He is eager to collaborate, explore new ideas, delve into current research and find technological solutions to overcome educational barriers.
+He is eager to collaborate, explore new ideas, delve into current research and find technological and common sense solutions to overcome educational barriers.

 Lynley has worked in a number of positions in the school district including classroom teacher, TDHH, music teacher and Learning Support Services.
 He’s an avid reader and usually writes and paints in a visual journal when he’s travelling.
-His greatest pleasure comes from cooking; he enjoys different cuisines like Indian, Chinese, Thai, Greek and Italian to name a few.
+His greatest pleasure comes from cooking (much to the detriment of his waistline); he enjoys different cuisines like Indian, Chinese, Thai, Greek and Italian to name a few.
 He loves to hike and enjoys discovering new and unusual walks; his latest discovery was a lovely ferry ride to Barnston Island.
-He also conducts three choirs, composes and arranges music.
+He also conducts choirs, composes and arranges music.
 His passion for music is only matched by his love of fine arts: drawing, painting, ceramics.
 He only wishes he had more than 24 hours in a day!

 Tamara Lister